The USA Between the Wars, 1919-1941

 DOWNLOAD NOW!

-Book Synopsis United States Naval Aviation, 1919Ð1941 by : E.R.
+Book Synopsis United States Naval Aviation, 1919-1941 by : E.R.
 Johnson

-Download or read book United States Naval Aviation, 1919Ð1941 written by E.R.
+Download or read book United States Naval Aviation, 1919-1941 written by E.R.
 Johnson and published by McFarland.
-This book was released on 2011-04-29 with total page 352 pages.
+This book was released on 2014-01-10 with total page 353 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Within six months of the devastating attack on Pearl Harbor, the U.S. Navy had checked the Japanese military advance in the Pacific to the extent that the United States could return to its original “Defeat Germany First” strategy.
+Book excerpt: Within six months of the devastating attack on Pearl Harbor, the U.S. Navy had checked the Japanese military advance in the Pacific to the extent that the United States could return to its original "Defeat Germany First" strategy.
 That the Navy was able to accomplish this feat with only six fleet aircraft carriers and little more than 1,000 combat aircraft was not sheer luck but the culmination of more than two decades of determined preparation.
 This thorough study, with detailed drawings and photographs, explains and illustrates the trial and error process which went into developing the aircraft, airships and ships of the interwar period.
-The critical factors that shaped Naval Aviation after World War I—naval treaties, fleet tactics, government programs, leadership and organization, as well as the emergence of Marine Corps and Coast Guard aviation—are discussed in depth.
+The critical factors that shaped Naval Aviation after World War I--naval treaties, fleet tactics, government programs, leadership and organization, as well as the emergence of Marine Corps and Coast Guard aviation--are discussed in depth.

 Playing War